drraccoony/fm-scoreboard-laravel/README.md

 ## Local Runtime
 To run the Laravel app locally make sure to complete the [Local Setup](#local-setup) first.
 Once completed then do the following:

 1. Run in terminal `npm run dev`
 2. Run in another terminal `./vendor/bin/sail up`
 3. Wait until `Started Selenium` is seen in the terminal
+4. If this is your *first time* running the application, generate a key with `sail artisan key:generate`

 Now you can visit the site by opening a browser and going to http://localhost